makwingchi/Nashville_Home_Price_Prediction/README.md

 ***

-# 1. Introduction{#link1}
+# 1. Introduction
-Zillow, one of the nation¡¯s largest and most powerful real estate online databases, has always been endeavoring to provide and predict estimates of home values for its users.
-However, it has been realized that its housing market predictions aren¡¯t as accurate as they could be.
+Zillow, one of the nationÂ¡Â¯s largest and most powerful real estate online databases, has always been endeavoring to provide and predict estimates of home values for its users.
+However, it has been realized that its housing market predictions arenÂ¡Â¯t as accurate as they could be.
 Housing price prediction is indeed not an easy task since so many factors are at play.
 It is very difficult to find effective determinants and reduce the bias of the prediction.
-In this project, we are making every effort to dig deeper and build a more reliable predictive model which would be more useful in Nashville¡¯s real estate market.
+In this project, we are making every effort to dig deeper and build a more reliable predictive model which would be more useful in NashvilleÂ¡Â¯s real estate market.

 The primary methodology adopted here is Ordinary Least Squares (OLS) regression, where the home price is a linear function of a set of predicting variables.
 We introduced 20 independent variables in our final model, including internal characteristics of the houses, demographic predictors at block group level, amenities and public services, as well as spatial lag effects of nearby home sales.

 Overall, our final model is able to explain 65.2% of the variation in home sale prices.
 The predicted prices our model generates will not differ from the true values by much.
 The cross-validation technique suggests that the predicted home prices (in log format) are approximately 0.29 different from the true values.
 Other regression statistics such as the root mean square error (RMSE) and R-squared are also ideal, indicating our model is able to predict unseen data equally well across datasets.
-When it comes to spatial generalizability, on one hand, Moran¡¯s I test informed us that there is no significant spatial auto-correlation in our model; on the other, even when we apply zip code as our unit of analysis, it seems that the performance of the model is quite stable across zip codes with different economic level.
+When it comes to spatial generalizability, on one hand, MoranÂ¡Â¯s I test informed us that there is no significant spatial auto-correlation in our model; on the other, even when we apply zip code as our unit of analysis, it seems that the performance of the model is quite stable across zip codes with different economic level.

 ***

-# 2. Data{#link2}
+# 2. Data
 ## 2.1.
-Overview{#link3}
+Overview
 First of all, 9,001 samples are included in the dataset we use.
 We notice there are 570 homes sitting on vacant residential land, and hence consider them as outliers.
 When building our prediction model, we will get rid of these observations.

 The dependent variable we use in this home price prediction is, no doubt, the sale price of each house.
 This information is available in the Nashville homesales dataset.
 Later we will discuss why we take the log of the dependent variable.